-The Painting and Printmaking Department has a national reputation, based on the professional profiles of our faculty and on the outstanding accomplishments of the students who graduate from our department.
+The Department of Painting + Printmaking has a national reputation, based on the professional profiles of our faculty and on the outstanding accomplishments of the students who graduate from our department.
 We are one of the largest departments of Painting and Printmaking in the country.
 All of the other departments in the School of the Arts at Virginia Commonwealth University developed from the Painting and Printmaking Department, which was established in 1928.
-For over 70 years we have made significant contributions to the development of the School of the Arts’ reputation as one of the premier art schools in the country.
+For over 70 years we have made significant contributions to the development of the School of the Arts’ reputation as one of the premier art and design schools in the country.

 The Painting And Printmaking Major

 Painting, Drawing and Printmaking form the core of our major.
 Students may concentrate in Painting, Printmaking, or both.
 Much of a student’s time as a major is spent developing basic and advanced skills in these disciplines.

 We have excellent facilities in both analog and digital approaches to studio practice.
 Painting studios are large and light-filled.
 Print studios cover intaglio, lithography, screen printing, and digital media.
 The Center for Digital Printmaking, founded in 2005, fosters terrific opportunities for added dialogue and exchange regarding fast media and slow knowledge in the 21st century.

 Students spend two semesters in the Art Foundation Program (AFO) prior to entering a major department, such as Painting + Printmaking.
 AFO students can participate in learning experiences to sample what it might be like to be a Painting + Printmaking major by taking “project” classes in their first year.
 Recent courses have included Introduction to Painting, Introduction to Printmaking, and Conceptual Drawing.
 Painting + Printmaking faculty also typically teach at least one course a semester in AFO.

 If you are an incoming freshman: APPLY NOW to VCUarts.

 CURRENT VCU STUDENTS